 Robin: In support of creating new ways for more people to be engaged/attending.
 Travel constraints are an increasing for both academics and students.
 Reminder that the funding model of CSEAR depends on the traveling of delegates to the conference.
 Recognition there could be substantial savings for e-conferences including food and room space.

 Matias: Adapt on a small, step-step basis.
-Consider a casual meeting in St Andrews (ie.pub) to discuss possibilities.
+Consider a casual meeting in St Andrews (i.e., pub) to discuss possibilities.

 Ian: Better communication to travel options and costs.
 Perhaps, to support ride-share programmes.